Organ donation (taking from a living person)

 Example :

-A donor D 1 wishes to give to his relative, the recipient R 1, but is not compatible with him.
-Moreover, a donor D 2 also wishes to give to his relative, the receiver R 2, but is not compatible with him.
+A donor D 1 wishes to give the recipient R 1 to his close relative, but is not compatible with him.
+Moreover, a donor D 2 also wishes to give to his relative, the recipient R 2, but is not compatible with him.

 If the donor D 1 is compatible with the recipient R 2 and the donor D 2 is compatible with the recipient R 1, a transplant may be envisaged between the donor D 1 and the recipient R 2 and another between the donor D 2 and the recipient R 1.
 This is what we call the cross-donation.